16 Top-Rated Beaches in Massachusetts

 Location: Rock Harbor Road, Orleans, Massachusetts.

-The sand often changes colors along the cliffs of Marconi Beach in Wellfleet.
-Many have recorded the layers of earth one would normally see in Sedona and the cliff sites in Arizona.
 The beach is wide and backed by large dunes that can take a beating over the storm season from the surf.
-This often means the size of the beach fluctuates from year to year.
+This often means that along with the color, the size of the beach fluctuates from year to year.

 The views from the top of the dunes stretch out to the bay, the ocean, and the outer cape.
 Wooden stairs lead from the dunes to the beach, and as you can imagine, such a beautiful spot can get crowded, even in the off-season.